AbeHandler/everything/personalsite/_posts/2019-10-09-why-does-metropolis-work.markdown

 #### Thanks

-Thanks for <a href="https://twitter.com/JavierBurroni">Javier Burroni</a> for helping me better understand some of the mathematical details behind MCMC and to <a href="http://www.nickeubank.com/">Nick Eubank</a> and <a href="https://twitter.com/mrdrozdov">Andrew Drozdov</a> for their help presenting the material in this post.
+Thanks to <a href="https://twitter.com/JavierBurroni">Javier Burroni</a> for helping me better understand some of the mathematical details behind MCMC and to <a href="http://www.nickeubank.com/">Nick Eubank</a> and <a href="https://twitter.com/mrdrozdov">Andrew Drozdov</a> for their help presenting the material in this post.